ywang037/Federated-Learning-PyTorch/REPRODUCE_FL.md

 The author reported that they did **grid searches** for optimizing the learning rate on *a multiplicative grid with an resolution of $10^\frac{1}{3}$ or $10^\frac{1}{6}$*.

+##### Methods of grid search for the learning rate
 This could be done by two stages:
 1. Rough search using a bigger resolution, e.g., a factor of 10 or 0.1, say, start from 1e-4, then 1e-3, 1e-2, 1e-1, and 1.0,
 2. Finer search using a smaller resolution within an interval, i.e., between two best values found in the previous rough search.

+A grid search of optimized learning rate can be implemented using a small portion of the training dataset, **typically 20%**, this seperated portion is called **validation set** or **development set**.
+References includes:
+* Section 4.4.4, page 95, in *Probabilistic Machine Learning: An Introduction*, 2020, by K.Murhpy
+* Section 5.2, page 10, in *Stochastic gradient descent tricks*, 2012, by L.Bottou